nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 **preferredLabel** Label for the role
 **notation** Identifier for the code in text form **inScheme** Reference to the classification

-TBD!
-NSG&B defines set of roles to be used as classification.

  # Examples